jtoxopeus/cricket-catalase-rnai/README.md

 VARIABLE:                  DESCRIPTION <br>
 #Treatment:                Whether crickets were injected with a dsRNA targeting catalase (RNAi) or a control construct (Control) prior to the freeze treatment<br>
 #Alive:                    Number of crickets that were alive post-freeze<br>
 #Dead:                     Number of crickets that were dead post-freeze<br>
 #PAlive:                   Proportion of crickets that were alive post-freeze<br>
+#SEP:                      Standard error of proportion of living crickets<br>

+## SurvivalTemperature_forR.csv
+Survival of acclimated crickets following 3 days of post-acclimation exposure to low, moderate, or high temperature, followed by a moderate freeze treament (1.5h at -8C).
+Each row pertains to a different group of crickets, with information provided for each variable (column heading), as described below.

+VARIABLE:                  DESCRIPTION <br>
+#Treatment:                Whether crickets were exposed to low (4C), moderate (15C), or high (22C) temperature for 3 days prior to the freeze treatment<br>
+#Alive:                    Number of crickets that were alive post-freeze<br>
+#Dead:                     Number of crickets that were dead post-freeze<br>
+#PAlive:                   Proportion of crickets that were alive post-freeze<br>